geoscience-community-codes/spatial_density/README.md

 >install PDL::Lite
 etc...

 This might fail initally, if some dependencies are missing.
 Keep careful watch of the output for clues for missing libraries or other perl dependencies.
-Usually necessary perl packages aref installed automatically.
-If a system librariy is needed, install this library and retry the cpan install.
+Usually necessary perl packages are installed automatically.
+If a system library is needed, install this library and retry the cpan install.
 Sometimes, it is necessay to type:

 >clean <module-name>